5 Signs You’re Ready to Sign Up For An Ultramarathon

 2. You know you don’t always have to run when you are on a run

-It’s true what they say that walking is the best way to be a good runner.
+It’s true what they say, that walking is the best way to be a good runner.
 Or, as the classic Western States 100 saying goes, “If you can’t run, walk.
 If you can’t walk, walk anyway.”

-4. Your feet are calloused and your quads are seasoned
+4. Your feet and quads are seasoned

 5. You get back from a 20-mile training run and think, “That wasn’t so bad.”